hemanialaparthi/acmac/DEVELOPMENT.md

 - /constants --> needs updated to show the photos and linkedins too
 - /constants --> needs to be updated to show the events
 - /components/navbar --> change social links

-- src

-we also should credit university of buffalo at the end of this
+- we also should credit university of buffalo at the end of this